awesto/django-shop/docs/tutorial/catalog-views.rst

 This will render the pure product information, but without embedding it into HTML.

 The REST API view is very handy while developing.
 If you want to hide this on your production system , then in your settingy.py remove ``'rest_framework.renderers.BrowsableAPIRenderer'`` from ``REST_FRAMEWORK['DEFAULT_RENDERER_CLASSES']``.

 In the shop's catalog, we need some functionality to render a list view for all products and we need a detail view to render each product type.
-The **djangoSHOP** framework supplies two such serializers:
+The **django-SHOP** framework supplies two such serializers: